mattpalermo/Public-No-Track-Service/server-config.md

 ## Operating System

-An Ubuntu 16.04 LTS image from binary lane is used as the base system.
+An Ubuntu 16.04 LTS image from [BinaryLane] is used as the base system.
 The system is kept up to date using `apt update && apt upgrade`.

 ## Users and SSH